article class="project-detail">

 Automation

-API updates push consortium data to downstream prevention systems.
+API pushes consortium data to downstream prevention systems.
 Automatic protection.

 What We Learned